Wanmea/Wanmea/README.md

 - 👋 Hi, I’m @Wanmea
-- 👀 I’m interested in android system root
+- 👀 I’m interested in android
-- 🌱 I’m currently learning coding to protect root system
+- 🌱
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...wanmer80@gmail.com